Ganzorig2022/devOps/README.md

 > Kubernetes uses the CRI (Container Runtime Interface) to interact with different container runtimes, such as Docker, containerd, and CRI-O. This allows Kubernetes to manage containers in a consistent way, regardless of the underlying runtime.

 > Kubernetes interacts with Docker to schedule and maintain containers.
+> K8s works with objects, not containers directly.

 `From Larger to Smaller:`